tapfortap/Documentation/plugins/unity.md

 Want to use Tap for Tap with Unity?
 We got you covered on Android and iOS.

+Help make this plugin better.
+Head to https://github.com/tapfortap/Unity, fork the repo and submit pull requests.

+Help make this documentation better.
+Head to https://github.com/tapfortap/Documentation fork the repo and update Unity.md

 ##  Preamble
 This Unity plugin was built and tested against Unity 3.5 and tested againts 4.0.